What is an Associate Degree in Healthcare Administration?

 >> Show Me Online Healthcare Administration Programs

-With the demand for healthcare professionals far outpacing other industries, the career outlook for graduates of associates in healthcare administration programs is promising in many areas.
+With the demand for healthcare professionals far outpacing other industries, the career outlook for graduates of associate's programs in healthcare administration is promising in many areas.

 Credits earned in your two-year program are transferable towards a four-year bachelor’s degree program that can offer a wide range of additional career opportunities.

-Associate in Health Administration Programs
+Types of Associate in Health Administration Programs

 There is a tremendous variation in the curriculum and focus of the many programs available, which include:

-Associate of Art (AA)
+Associate of Arts (AA)

 A.A. degrees in health administration are more general degrees that offer additional math, science, writing, and other elective components.